4,200 words, approximately 16 minutes to read

 The tables have turned on this critical measurement.
 In the early 1800s, only 87% of the population was illiterate.
 In 2016, 13.7% of the world’s population was illiterate, but remember, there are way more people on the planet today than in 1800.
 Therefore, there are more illiterate people today than in 1800 (870 million) in 2016 (1.02 billion).
 Just as there are more illiterate people, there are far more literate ones.
 Reducing the illiteracy percentage will result in creating more potential customers.

 We always want better for our children.
 Every generation looks to lift the next to a better standard of living.
 This results in an ongoing improvement in education.
 Over time, the number of literate people will continue to increase.

 Increased leisure time

 Another feature of a higher standard of living is more leisure time.
-This century will see more leisure time created through improved living standards and technology than ever before.
+This century will see more leisure time created through improved living standards and technology.

-We have already seen there will be more people on the planet, and those people will be better educated.
-What is hard to quantify is how much of their time will be free for leisure?
-These factors will compound on each other to create more opportunities to be captured by authors.
+We have already seen more people on the planet, and those people will be better educated.
+What is hard to quantify is how much of their time will be free for leisure.
+These factors will compound each other to create more opportunities to be captured by authors.

 Regardless of the format (eBook, audiobook, video, games), the underlying value is the story told.